 MAINTAINING THE ORIGINAL COLOR OF YOUR OUTDOOR TEAK FURNITURE

-If you want to preserve the honey brown color of your outdoor teak furniture, a sealant is recommended.
-Teak sealants are usually solvent-based and have a viscosity similar to water; they contain protection against mold, UV light and moisture.
-If you want a color other than the natural one, a variety of shades are available.
-Sealants are easy to apply and usually need to be applied every 9 to 12 months.
-If you decide to seal, we recommend that you visit our online offers.
+If you want to preserve the honey-brown color of your outdoor teak furniture, a sealant is recommended.
+Teak sealants are typically solvent-based and have a water-like viscosity; they contain protection against mold, UV light, and moisture.
+If you prefer a color other than the natural one, a variety of shades are available.
+Sealants are easy to apply and typically need to be reapplied every 9 to 12 months.
+If you decide to seal, we recommend visiting our online listings.

 CLEANING TEAK FURNITURE

-Teak requires very little maintenance other than occasional scrubbing.
-A mild soap solution or a diluted mixture of soap and water can be used to remove accumulated dirt.
-Rinse with clean water afterwards.
-To remove grease stains, a light rub with a degreasing agent is recommended.
-Here too, the surface should be rinsed with clean water.
+Teak requires very little maintenance, aside from occasional scrubbing.
+Accumulated dirt can be removed with a mild soap solution or a diluted mixture of soap and water.
+Rinse with clean water afterward.
+To remove grease stains, a light rubbing with a degreaser is recommended.
+Rinse with clean water afterward.

-If you remove the silver-grey patina and restore the original colour of the MIf you want to restore the furniture to its original condition, use a teak cleaner that you can purchase from us.
+If you want to remove the silver-grey patina and restore the furniture's original colour, use a teak cleaner, which you can purchase from us.

 Teak is a durable wood that can be used for both indoor and outdoor furniture.
-Proper care is important to keep your teak furniture looking beautiful year after year.
+Proper care is essential to keep your teak furniture looking beautiful year after year.
 We recommend keeping your teak furniture clean and free of dirt.
-It is easy to wash it to prevent dirt build-up and to preserve your MWe like to compare the care of teak furniture to the care of your car when it is outside: if you keep it clean and well cared for, it will last longer.
+Washing it is easy to prevent dirt buildup and keep your furniture fresh and clean.
+We like to compare caring for teak furniture to caring for your car when it's parked outside: If you keep it clean and well-maintained, it will last longer.

 What you need